How do I download a specific date range or just a few rows of historical data using the Excel Add-In?

 Tables

-Using the QTABLE formula
+Using the NASDAQ.TABLE formula

-=QTABLE(Datatable code, columns, filter name, filter value, filter name, filter value)
+=NASDAQ.TABLE(Datatable code, columns, filter name, filter value, filter name, filter value)

 To download a specific date range from a table, you first have to identify which columns you can use as filters for that particular table and if any of those filters are date-related.
 This is because each table on Nasdaq Data Link uses different filters.
 You can identify filters for a particular table by reading the Documentation for that table or by making a metadata API call for that table.

-Once you've identified which date-related columns you can use as filters, you can download a specific date range by using the .gte and .lte operators with those filters in your QTABLE formula.
+Once you've identified which date-related columns you can use as filters, you can download a specific date range by using the .gte and .lte operators with those filters in your NASDAQ.TABLE formula.
 You can learn more about operators here

 For example: